Linda Manzanilla: Life and academics

 Manzanilla was born in Manhattan, New York City, on January 25, 1951.
-Her father was Víctor Manzanilla Schaffer, a diplomat and politician who later became Governor of Yucatán, while her mother, Roby Naim, was a translator for the United Nations.
+Her father was Víctor Manzanilla Schaffer, a diplomat and politician who later became Governor of Yucatán of German, Spanish and Indigenous origins whilst her mother, Roby Naim, was a translator for the United Nations of Egyptian, French ancestors who lived in Africa and spoke Arabic.

 In 1970 she entered the National School of Anthropology and History (Escuela Nacional de Antropología e Historia) where she received a degree in archaeology.
 She worked as a research assistant in the Department of Prehistory of the National Institute of Anthropology and History from 1972 to 1977.
 In 1979 she obtained a master's degree in anthropological sciences and graduated magna cum laude.
 She traveled to Paris to pursue a third-cycle doctorate in Egyptology from 1979 to 1982, at Paris-Sorbonne University.

 In 1983, she became a researcher at the Anthropological Research Institute (Instituto de Investigaciones Antropológicas) of the National Autonomous University of Mexico (UNAM), where she was director from 1998 to 2002.
 She is still a researcher in that institution.
 From 1975 to 2013 she was a professor of the Bachelor's Degree in Archaeology at the National School of Anthropology and History.
 Since 1997 she has been a professor of the Postgraduate Program in Anthropology at UNAM, and of the Bachelor's Degree in Anthropology at UNAM since 2017.

 Manzanilla has been a visiting professor at Stanford University in the U.S. state of California, the University of Costa Rica, the International University of Andalucía (Spain), the Autonomous University of Yucatán (Mexico) and the Colegio de México.
 At Stanford she was Tinker Visiting Professor.

 She is a researcher at the Anthropological Research Institute of the National Autonomous University of Mexico.